sinesc/adria/doc/overview.md

 `parent`

-Refers to the parent of the current this-context's constructor.
+Refers to the parent of the current this-contexts constructor.
-*Note that if a method was `call`ed or `apply`ed, `parent` will refer to the parent of that context's constructor.* This is intended behaviour.
+*Note that if a method was `call`ed or `apply`ed, `parent` will refer to the parent of that contexts constructor.* This is intended behaviour.
 Adria does not try to imitate classical behaviour with a bound this-context in Javascript.
 `parent` is available wherever `this` is available.
 It is **not limited** to `proto`-defined objects.

 ```javascript